 2.2.
 Monads as Diverse and

 Monads differ from one another in the totality of their predicates, but their predicates, it seems, are their relations to other monads.
-Since they are simple and unextended, a monad cannot differ from another with respect to what it is in itself; their differences is their relations to other monads: the relations are a monad's qualities.
+Since they are simple and unextended, a monad cannot differ from another with respect to what it is in itself, since this implies a differentiation between the monad and its properties, which would be its parts.
+Rather, their differences are their relations to other monads: the relations are a monad's qualities, which are not internal but external.
 (As already stated, however, since monads are unextended, a quality that a monad cannot have, unlike composite things, is form or figure, since only something existing as extended can have a shape.)
 Rather, it differs from another with respect to the totality of its relations to other monads.
 Moreover, they change according to an "internal principle," which means that the cause of their change is from within as opposed to being caused from without by other monads or compounds of monads.
 Leibniz holds that there are no true cause and effect relations between monads (and their compounds); rather, a monad changes in relation to other monads according to its own concept or nature.
 A monad's relational predicates are internal predicates of some perfect (in the sense of complete or all-inclusive) concept, so that the perfect concept of a monad includes all of its "relations" at every time of its existence to every other monad in the universe.

 Can one explain the diversity of things and their changes by recourse